-- BEGIN STUDYING CHARACTER QUALITIES which are actually just the attributes of Christ that we are to emulate by God’s help in our lives.
+Which are actually just the attributes of Christ that we are to emulate by God’s help in our lives.
 Feel free to use our handout, “45 Character Qualities to Teach Your Children.”
-We will offer this handout free for the next week, so feel free to download it and begin using it with your kids.
 This list offers simple kid-friendly definitions and verses for each.
 Consider studying a character quality per week or one every two weeks, whatever works best for you.
 If you need more assistance in teaching character, we can help- in fact that’s what Character Concepts is all about.
 We offer 9 levels of Character studies that are appropriate for individual study, but also excellent for families to go through together.

 Read through a passage of the New Testament-